-Icon Tool Name Description + 4 New Tool Preset Opens the New Tool Preset dialog box in which you can create a custom tool preset and add it to the Tool Presets toolbar for quick access. © Manage Presets Opens the Manage Tool Presets dialog box in which you can update and delete existing tool presets, and import and export tool presets. Ø Rough Brush A blue brush for quickly creating rough drawings.
-4 Clean Brush A black brush for creating the clean lines in a drawing.
-4 Shading Brush A brush that is set for shading.
+lcon Tool Name Description + (New Tool Preset Opens the New Tool Preset dialog box in which you can create a custom tool preset and add it to the Tool Presets toolbar for quick access. © Manage Presets Opens the Manage Tool Presets dialog box in which you can update and delete existing tool presets, and import and export tool presets.
+A Rough Brush A blue brush for quickly creating rough drawings. • Clean Brush A black brush for creating the clean lines in a drawing.
+A brush that is set for shading.
 Any strokes that you draw will appear behind objects. • Revision Brush A red brush for making revisions to a drawing.
 When you activate this brush, a revision layer is created for the current panel.